Nurturing Belonging and Agency in a Culture of Thinking - Workshops

 Description:

-How do the everyday language choices we make as educators shape who feels seen, valued and capable of thinking in our classrooms?
+How do our everyday language choices shape who feels seen, valued and capable of thinking in our classrooms?

 Together, we will examine how subtle shifts in teacher language might open or close opportunities for students to participate, take ownership and see themselves as thinkers.
 Using visible thinking routines such as Chalk Talk and collaborative meaning-making, participants will explore eight key language moves and reflect on their possible influence on student identity, participation and independence.